DoriHori/calculator-git-exercise/README.md

    java -cp src Calculator
    ```

+> [!IMPORTANT]
-Check out the issues in this repository, copy them to your own clone of the project and assign them to each of you - One of you will be Student A and the other will be Student B.
+> Check out the issues in this repository, copy them to your own clone of the project and assign them to each of you - One of you will be Student A and the other will be Student B.